Lade Pits and the Denge Sound Mirrors

 This nature reserve is protected under SPA, SAC, RAMSAR and SSSI designations.
 Activities that disturb or damage wildlife (including fishing, boating or swimming) are strictly prohibited on the reserve.
 Dogs are welcome but must be kept on a lead and picked up after.
 To protect them from damage, the Sound Mirrors are located on an island in the middle of the reserve, restricted by a locked swing bridge and can only be accessed under supervision.
 However, they can be seen clearly from the bank.

-Guided tours and photography days are run between August and December.
-Please see our events page for more information.
-If you wish to arrange a group visit (minimum of 25 people) please email firstname.lastname@example.org.
+Exclusive Art and Photography days are also running throughout the year.
+Please see our events page as above to book and for more information.
+If you wish to arrange a group visit (minimum of 25 people) please email email@example.com.

 Want to help?